 Former Senior Vice

 President, Chief

 Financial Officer

 and Treasurer,

 BlueLinx Holdings

-Inc.

-Lynn A. Wentworth, 63, joined the Company's Board on November 18, 2009.
+Lynn A. Wentworth, 64, joined the Company's Board on November 18, 2009.
 Ms. Wentworth is the former Senior Vice President, Chief Financial Officer and Treasurer of BlueLinx Holdings, Inc., a building products distributor, where she served from January 2007 until February 2008.
 Prior to joining BlueLinx, she was, most recently, Vice President and Chief Financial Officer for BellSouth Corporation's Communications Group and held various other positions there from 1985 until 2007.
 She is a certified public accountant.
-Ms. Wentworth was appointed to the Board of Directors for CyrusOne, Inc. in May 2014, and was elected the Chairman of the Board on May 18, 2021.
-She also served as chair of the Audit and Finance Committee and as a member of the Transaction Committee and Compensation Committee for CyrusOne.
-Ms. Wentworth was elected to the Board of Directors of Benchmark Electronics, Inc. on June 25, 2021.
-She is the former Chairman of the Board of Cincinnati Bell, Inc.
+Ms. Wentworth was elected to the Board of Directors of Benchmark Electronics, Inc. on June 25, 2021, and to the Board of Directors of Lineage Logistics, LLC, a privately held cold storage REIT on July 1, 2022.
+She currently serves as the Chair of the Audit Committee of Lineage Logistics, LLC, and is the former Chairman of the Board of Cincinnati Bell, Inc. and Cyrus One, Inc., where she also previously served as the Chair of the Audit and Finance Committees for both companies.

-The Board concluded that Ms. Wentworth is qualified to serve as a Director of the Company because she has over 30 years of public accounting and corporate finance experience, including her service as the Chief Financial Officer of BlueLinx Holdings, Inc., a public company, and the Communications Group of Bellsouth Corporation.
+The Board concluded that Ms. Wentworth is qualified to serve as a Director of the Company because she has over 30 years of public accounting and corporate finance experience, including her service as the Chief Financial Officer of BlueLinx Holdings, Inc., a public company, and the Communications Group of BellSouth Corporation, as well as her extensive board and corporate governance experience.